sherinchandy/oci-audit-events-to-adw/README.md

   ![](images/TableDataCheck.png)

 14. Since the JSON data loaded into the table is of BLOB type, we can create a view on the table and run SQL queries to get insight into the Audit logs.
+In addition to the view created in below example, we can create views using any of the key names as the view column name from the Audit event JSON document.

   ![](images/CreateView.png)

+15. Run SQL queries to generate audit report on the view created in above step.
+In additional to the example SQL query shown below, we can run any SQL query based on the requirement and visualize using any tools of choice.

   ![](images/QueryViewSQL.png)

-In additional to the example SQL query shown above, we can run any SQL query based on the requirement and visualize using any tools of choice.